mmore500/signalgp-lite/joss/paper.md

 ### nop

 The `nop` instruction is benchmarked directly, being the only call measured inside the benchmarking loop.
-This isolates the relative performance impact of `SignalGP-Lite`'s byte-code interpreter compared to SignalGP's lambda-based instructions.
+This isolates the relative performance impact of SignalGP-Lite's byte-code interpreter compared to SignalGP's lambda-based instructions.

-We observe an 8x to 30x speedup under `SignalGP-Lite` (\autoref{fig:bench-wall}).
+We observe an 8x to 30x speedup under SignalGP-Lite (\autoref{fig:bench-wall}).

 ### arithmetic

-Benchmarking arithmetic operations incorporates the performance effect of `SignalGP-Lite`'s fixed-length array registers compared to SignalGP's variable-length vector registers.
+Benchmarking arithmetic operations incorporates the performance effect of SignalGP-Lite's fixed-length array registers compared to SignalGP's variable-length vector registers.
 This compile-time optimization strimlines register access at the cost of the ability to change the number of registers on the fly.

 \autoref{fig:bench-wall} shows that incorporating this trade-off increases speedup to 20x to 50x.

 ### complete

-In order to improve performance, `SignalGP-Lite` omits a function stack and implements inner loops and conditionals in terms of tagged `jump` instructions.
+In order to improve performance, SignalGP-Lite omits a function stack and implements inner loops and conditionals in terms of tagged `jump` instructions.
 The complete benchmark adds control flow to the prior benchmarks' instruction set.

-`SignalGP-Lite`'s stripped-down control flow model increases speedup to 30x to 55x compared to vanilla SignalGP.
+SignalGP-Lite's stripped-down control flow model increases speedup to 30x to 55x compared to vanilla SignalGP.

 ### sans_regulation

-Regulation operations allow SignalGP and `SignalGP-Lite` programs to adjust which program modules are expressed.
+Regulation operations allow SignalGP and SignalGP-Lite programs to adjust which program modules are expressed.
 Since this invalidates tag-match caches, we wanted to measure changes both with and without regulation.
 This benchmark measures the complete instruction set without regulation-specific instructions ([list them here]).

 As shown on \autoref{fig:bench-wall}, this yields a 35x to 47x speed-up.
-This means that `SignalGP-Lite` offers performance improvements even on simulations that do not heavily depend on regulation.
+This means that SignalGP-Lite offers performance improvements even on simulations that do not heavily depend on regulation.

 # Test Problem Benchmarking

-Since `SignalGP-Lite` is intended to serve as a specialized alternative to the original SignalGP for certain artifical life applications, it must match SignalGP performance on benchmarks measuring responsitivy and plasticity.
+Since SignalGP-Lite is intended to serve as a specialized alternative to the original SignalGP for certain artifical life applications, it must match SignalGP performance on benchmarks measuring responsitivy and plasticity.
-To verify `SignalGP-Lite`'s aptitude, we replicated two experiments from two SignalGP papers, reported below [@lalejini2018evolving][@lalejini_tag-based_2021].
+To verify SignalGP-Lite's aptitude, we replicated two experiments from two SignalGP papers, reported below [@lalejini2018evolving][@lalejini_tag-based_2021].

 ## Changing Enviroment Problem